-- Code Watchdog for detecting code flow integrity. - The Micro-Tick Timer running from the watchdog oscillator can be used to wake-up the device from sleep and deep-sleep modes.
-Includes 4 capture registers with pin inputs. - 42-bit free running OS Timer as continuous time-base for the system, available in any reduced power modes.
-It runs on 32 kHz clock source, allowing a count period of more than 4 years. - Analog peripherals: - 16-bit ADC with five differential channel pair (or 10 single-ended channels), and with multiple internal and external trigger inputs and sample rates of up to 2.0 MSamples/sec.
-The ADC support simultaneous conversions, on 2 ADC input channels belonging to a differential pair. - Integrated temperature sensor connected to the ADC. - Comparator with five input pins and external or internal reference voltage. - Clock generation: - Internal Free Running Oscillator (FRO).
+- ◆ Internal Free Running Oscillator (FRO).
 This oscillator provides a selectable 96 MHz output, and a 12 MHz output (divided down from the selected higher frequency) that can be used as a system clock.
-The FRO is trimmed to +/- 2% accuracy over the entire voltage and -40 C to 105 C. For devices with date code 2044 (yyww) and onwards, the FRO is trimmed to +/- 1% accuracy over the entire voltage and 0 C to 85 C. - ◆ 32 kHz Internal Free Running Oscillator FRO.
-The FRO is trimmed to +/- 2% accuracy over the entire voltage and temperature range. - Internal low power oscillator (FRO 1 MHz) trimmed to +/- 15% accuracy over the entire voltage and temperature range. - Crystal oscillator with an operating frequency of 12 MHz to 32 MHz.
+The FRO is trimmed to +/- 2% accuracy over the entire voltage and -40 C to 105 C. For devices with date code 2041 (yyww)and onwards, the FRO is trimmed to +/- 1% accuracy over the entire voltage and 0 C to 85 C. - ◆ 32 kHz Internal Free Running Oscillator FRO.
+The FRO is trimmed to +/- 2% accuracy over the entire voltage and temperature range. - ◆ Internal low power oscillator (FRO 1 MHz) trimmed to +/- 15% accuracy over the entire voltage and temperature range. - Crystal oscillator with an operating frequency of 16 MHz to 32 MHz.
 Option for external clock input (bypass mode) for clock frequencies of up to 25 MHz. - Crystal oscillator with 32.768 KHz operating frequency.
-Option for external clock input (bypass mode) for clock frequencies of up to 100 kHz. - PLL0 and PLL1 allows CPU operation up to the maximum CPU rate without the need for a high-frequency external clock.
-PLL0 and PLL1 can run from the internal FRO 12 MHz output, the external oscillator, internal FRO 1 MHz output, or the 32.768 kHz RTC oscillator. - Clock output function with divider to monitor internal clocks. - Frequency measurement unit for measuring the frequency of any on-chip or off-chip clock signal. - Each crystal oscillator has one embedded capacitor bank, where each can be used as an integrated load capacitor for the crystal oscillators.
-Using APIs, the capacitor banks on each crystal pin can tune the frequency for crystals with a Capacitive Load (CL) leading to conserving board space and reducing costs. - Power-saving modes and wake-up: - Integrated PMU (Power Management Unit) to minimize power consumption. - Reduced power modes: Sleep, deep-sleep with RAM retention, power-down with RAM retention and CPU retention, and deep power-down with RAM retention. - Configurable wake-up options from peripherals interrupts. - The Micro-Tick Timer running from the watchdog oscillator, and the Real-Time Clock (RTC) running from the 32.768 kHz clock, can be used to wake-up the device from sleep and deep-sleep modes.

-- Power-On Reset (POR) (around 0.8 V).

-- Brown-Out Detectors (BOD) for VBAT\DCDC with separate thresholds for forced reset.

-- Operating from internal DC-DC converter.

-- Single power supply 1.8 V to 3.6 V.

-- JTAG boundary scan supported.

-- Operating temperature range -40 °C to +105 °C.

-- Available in HLQFP100, VFBGA98, VFBGA59, and HTQFP64 packages.
+Option for external clock input (bypass mode) for clock frequencies of up to 100 kHz. - ◆ PLL0 and PLL1 allows CPU operation up to the maximum CPU rate without the need for a high-frequency external clock.
+PLL0 and PLL1 can run from the internal FRO 12 MHz output, the external oscillator, internal FRO 1 MHz output, or the 32.768 KHz RTC oscillator. - Clock output function with divider to monitor internal clocks. - Frequency measurement unit for measuring the frequency of any on-chip or off-chip clock signal.

+- Each crystal oscillator has one embedded capacitor bank which can be used as an integrated load capacitor.
+Using APIs, the capacitor banks on each crystal pin can tune the frequency for crystals with a Capacitive Load (CL) which conserves board space and reduces costs. - Power-saving modes and wake-up: - ◆ Integrated PMU (Power Management Unit) to minimize power consumption. - ◆ Reduced power modes: Sleep, deep-sleep with RAM retention, power-down with RAM retention and CPU0 retention, and deep power-down with RAM retention. - Configurable wake-up options from peripherals interrupts. - The Micro-Tick Timer running from the watchdog oscillator, and the Real-Time Clock (RTC) running from the 32.768 kHz clock, can be used to wake-up the device from sleep and deep-sleep modes. - ◆ Power-On Reset (POR, around 0.8 V). - Brown-Out Detectors (BOD) for VBAT\DCDC for forced reset or interrupt. - Operating from internal DC-DC converter. - Single power supply 1.8 V to 3.6 V. - JTAG boundary scan supported. - Operating temperature range -40 °C to +105 °C. - Available in HLQFP100, HTQFP64, and VFBGA98 packages.